47 Comments

 You’re “In the Belly of the Beast” now, Sir.
 More accurately, you’ve Pried it’s Mouth Open and are Peering In.
 I recall the above mentioned Memoir being Quite Dark.
 There’s one Specific Image in it I won’t share of a Scene in the Federal Prison in Virginia.
 Just remember being Horrified.
 On U.S. Soil!
 And a U.S. Citizen!
 But I was Young.
 Not jaded.
 Just on My Way.

 You’ve Hunted Goliath Down.
 Found Him.
-Now Confront Him.
-Without Hesitation.
-I Trust you’ve All the Tools and Cohorts required.
+Confronted Him without Hesitation.
+I Trust you’ve All the Tools and Cohorts required to continue.
 You Definitely have the Courage and Stamina.
-Stamina another Requirement.
 May you Make the Difference you Imagine.
-Here’s Wishing you Good Luck on your Way to Success.

 Call me Hyperbolic.
 Or rather, that Fun Term used At Women: Hysterical.
 So Be It.